The Regulations provide a means for you to raise a complaint about any service the University provides and to get that

 - Concerns relating to academic programmes or services; or

 - your student experience, including relationships with administrators or support services.

-If you wish to complain about the standard of lectures, or a similar issue about the delivery of a programme, you must make the complaint before the Board of Examiners has decided your result.
+If you wish to complain about concerns relating to you academic programme or services, these must be made before the Board of Examiners has decided your result.
 You cannot use the complaints procedure to appeal against a Board of Examiners’ decision.

 Who can use this process?